 For quality requirements and certification purposes, health centers are increasingly compliant with Quality & Compliance standards.
-Blood collection and processing occur in separate locations, so all materials must be checked before proceeding.
+Specimen collection and processing occur in separate locations, so all materials must be checked before proceeding.

 Phlebotomists scan all barcodes and record the collection time.
 Patients must be present during volume checks, to avoid patient recalls, which damage the center’s reputation.
 Specimens are then prepared for efficient transportation and lab check-in.

 The critical gap in the chain of custody